jhandsel/Unix-Tools/pkgsrc.md

 - The `--abi 64` options means compile with 64 bit address space enabled.
 - The `--prefer-pkgsrc yes` option makes pkgsrc use its own libraries rather than the native libraries already on the machine.
 This is the safer option, although pkgsrc will need to compile many more libraries to get things up and running.
+While it is tempting to set this option to `no`, doing so can get you into dependency hell.

 ### If using a binary distribution from Joyent
 I don't recommend this, unless you have one of the versions of Red Hat that